JuditKaramazov/TCA-clampculate/README.md

 Well, it _could be_ if we were allowed to easily measure certain values and formulas in a more or less clear and comprehensive way, right?
 Say no more!
 Now, and under the cost of a single click, you'll have the opportunity to:

-- Understand better the significance and importance of **CSS clamp() and fluid typography**, which allows us for defining the font-size value in a way that responds to the viewport size - without relying on media queries.
+- Understand better the significance and importance of **CSS clamp() and fluid typography**, which allows us to define the font-size value in a way that responds to the viewport size - without relying on media queries.
 Is this 2048 already?
 - Get a clear answer in case you might need to **to adjust between two values in a viewport range.**
 - Find an example of a site **using the formulas that I'm sharing with you** (that's right, guys: this site was created with CSS clamp().
 Magic)!
 - Visualize some **intuitive examples.**